Guide Price £750,000

 Knockin Heath, Shrewsbury, Shropshire

 Sitting in one of Shropshire's most sought-after hamlets is the delightful Stanmore House.
-A detached five-bedroom property with pretty bay windows to the front, a one-bedroom annexe, stables, heated outdoor swimming pool, orchard, summer house, vegetable and fruit gardens, detached double garage and workshop.
+A detached five-bedroom property with pretty bay windows to the front, a one-bedroom annexe, stables, paddock, heated outdoor swimming pool, orchard, summer house, vegetable and fruit gardens, detached double garage and workshop.
 All sitting on a generous sized plot.

 Situated between the county town of Shrewsbury and the pretty market town of Oswestry, Stanmore House really is in a prime location.
 The quaint village of Knockin is just a short drive away with its shop/post office, church, village hall and pub.
 There are excellent state and independent schools on the doorstep, with the nearby A5 providing good north/south connections and there are train links from Shrewsbury and Gobowen to Birmingham, Manchester and London.

 There are two golf courses within 3 miles.
 The nearby pretty market town of Ellesmere has two sailing clubs on its picturesque meres.
 The local countryside is regarded by many as the most scenic part of the county with delightful country walks, equestrian and other country pursuits all being available nearby.

 The property is approached from the road on to a tarmacked lane at the end of the lane is a wooden double private gate leading into Stanmore House and grounds.
 There is ample parking for numerous cars and a tarmac turning area.
 As well as planted shrubs and tree-lined borders.